Sushrut-H2O/reden/README.md

+# Reden

-# Reden (the German verb for "talking") is the next great messaging app!
+Reden (the German verb for "talking") is the next great messaging app!
 Maybe...

 To run the project, run `npm install` and then `npm run server` in the root directory, and in another terminal run `npm install` and then `npm run dev`.
 The project can be seen on "http://localhost:8000".